Resistance Bands Benefits

 If you’re a beginner, intermediate, or advanced strength trainer who doesn’t have a bodybuilding competition in sight, bands are perfect.
 If you are trying to build serious mass, a combination of bands and free weights would be necessary.

-Read more: Is Beachbody On Demand worth it?
+Read more: Is BODi worth it?

 The only disadvantage that I see with bands is that they’re less trackable than weights, making it hard to measure progress.
-Fortunately, adjusting tension is easy, and I haven’t had problems reaching muscle failure during each move.
+Fortunately, adjusting the tension is easy, and I haven’t had problems reaching muscle failure during each move.

 To make bands trackable, mark the center with a sharpie, and you can record the distance from the center.
 For example, during squats, my feet are currently placed 10 inches from the center of the blue band.
 So, I record B10.

-To learn more about tracking your resistance during your resistance band workouts, check out our article, ‘How to Use Resistance Bands.‘
+To learn more about tracking your resistance during your resistance band workouts, check out our article, ‘How to Use Resistance Bands.

-- Professional instruction to ensure proper form.
+- Professional instruction to ensure proper form

 Hey we're Ryan and Alex

-After eight years working in the corporate world as engineers, we left our high-powered jobs to tackle our true passion — helping couples engineer their best lives.
+After eight years working in the corporate world as engineers, we left to tackle our true passion:

 Optimize Your Life, One Friday at a Time

-Enter your name and email address to sign up for our free newsletter, the Duo Life Letter.
 Each Friday receive evidence-based tips to elevate your health and relationship.